Information for those affected by bushfires

 - Primary producer grants and rebates.
 On Tuesday 14 January, the government announced the availability of grants for primary producers affected by the bushfires.
 Funding of up to $75,000 may be available depending on your circumstances, and can be used for a range of clean-up, repair and restoration activities.
 This follows the establishment of the National Bushfire Recovery Fund on Monday 6 January.
-More information will be available via the National Bushfire Recovery Agency, which at the time of writing was being established, and via www.business.gov.au/SearchResult?query=bushfireassistance&type=1 and www.humanservices.gov.au/individuals/help-emergency/bushfires.
+More information is available via the National Bushfire Recovery Agency, and via www.business.gov.au/SearchResult?query=bushfireassistance&type=1 and www.humanservices.gov.au/individuals/help-emergency/bushfires.
 You can also call the below numbers to learn more on the Primary Industries Grants Program:

 - Other support.
 Visit agriculture.gov.au/ag-farm-food/drought to learn about other relevant rural assistance schemes, including the Farm Household Allowance and drought services.

 - New South Wales: Visit the Disaster Assistance page of the NSW Government’s Office of Emergency Management for a list of all available assistance, emergency.nsw.gov.au/Pages/for-the-community/disaster-assistance/disaster-assistance-for-individuals.aspx and see information specific to disaster relief grants here and information on disaster relief loans here